ait-testbed/attackmate/docs/source/basic.rst

 =========

 Now we can run the playbook using the following command:
-(if no full path to a playbook file is given in the attackm8 command, attackmate will try to find the file in the directory attackmate/playbooks.
+(We can supply the full path to the playbook, otherwise the parser tries to find it in the current working directory or in the folder /etc/attackmate/playbooks)
-The playbooks directory is in .gitignore per default)

 ::